Webhooks

 Best Practices

-- Respond quickly - Your endpoint should respond within 5 seconds
+Webhook-Signatureheader to confirm requests are from Luma - Respond quickly - Your endpoint should respond within 5 seconds

 - Return success codes - Return a 2xx status code to indicate successful receipt